Nikon D500 vs Panasonic G5

 The Nikon D500 and the Panasonic Lumix DMC-G5 are two digital cameras that were announced, respectively, in January 2016 and July 2012.
 The D500 is a DSLR, while the G5 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (D500) and a Four Thirds (G5) sensor.
-The Nikon has a resolution of 20.7 megapixel, whereas the Panasonic provides 15.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Nikon has a resolution of 20.7 megapixels, whereas the Panasonic provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Nikon D500 vs Panasonic G5

 The physical size and weight of the Nikon D500 and the Panasonic G5 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D500 – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D500 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G5 is considerably smaller (41 percent) than the Nikon D500.
 Moreover, the G5 is substantially lighter (54 percent) than the D500.
 It is worth mentioning in this context that the D500 is splash and dust resistant, while the G5 does not feature any corresponding weather-sealing.